Autoregressive Action Sequence Learning for Robotic Manipulation: Introduction

 \section{Introduction}

 Autoregressive models are the basis of recent breakthroughs in natural language processing~\citep{min2023recent}.
 These models predict the next token in a sequence based on the previous tokens.
-Autoregressive models are implemented with causal transformers, where each token attends only to preceding ones, and they are trained with the single objective of maximizing the conditional likelihood of each token.
+Autoregressive models are typically implemented as causal transformers, where each token attends only to preceding ones, and they are trained with the single objective of maximizing the conditional likelihood of each token.
 Despite their simplicity, autoregressive models such as GPTs~\citep{mann2020gpt3} are shown to demonstrate a reasoning ability that can capture causal dependencies~\citep{prystawski2024stepbystep}.
-In this work, we explore the design of a universal autoregressive architecture that can be used for various robot manipulation tasks in diverse environments.
+In this work, we present a new universal autoregressive architecture that can be used for various robot manipulation tasks in diverse environments.

-Decision Transformer (DT) and Trajectory Transformer (TT) are the pioneering approaches that use autoregressive models to solve control tasks~\citep{chen2021decisionT, janner2021trajT}.
+Decision Transformer (DT) and Trajectory Transformer (TT) are two pioneering approaches that use autoregressive models to solve control tasks~\citep{chen2021decisionT, janner2021trajT}.
 These methods learn to generate trajectories as $(R_1, s_1, a_1, \dots, R_T, s_T, a_T)$, where $R_t, s_t, a_t$ respectively denote the reward-to-go~\citep{tamar2016rewardtogo}, the state, and the action at time-step $t$.
-However, these methods are primarily applied to tasks with fully observed, low-dimensional states---a condition rarely met in robotics applications.
+However, these methods are primarily applied to tasks with fully observed, low-dimensional states---which is rarely the case in robotics applications.
 Recent work focuses on applying autoregression only on action sequences, such as Gato~\citep{reed2022gato}, VIMA~\citep{jiang2022vima}, ManipLLM~\citep{li2024manipllm}.
-Despite the impressive results, these methods remain limited to low-frequency control tasks, as they represent robot actions with key end-effector waypoints and generate one action at a time, similar to word generation in language modeling.
+Despite their impressive results, these methods remain limited to low-frequency control tasks, as they represent robot actions with key end-effector waypoints and generate one action at a time, similar to word generation in language modeling.